nitinjosephrepo/About-Me/README.md

 **1. Understand why customers churn & then predict who will.**

-We use Random Forest Classifier to grade factors that have the most impact on churn rate and use the model to predict customers likely to churn
+We use Random Forest Classifier to grade factors that have the most impact on churn rate and use the model to predict customers likely to churn.
+Checkout the [Project](https://github.com/nitinjosephrepo/Predicting-Customer-Churn-and-Factors-Responsible/blob/main/Predicting%20Customer%20Churn%20in%20a%20Telco%20Customer%20Dataset.ipynb)

 **2. Understand consumer preference with Conjoint analysis**

-Which involves analyzing user preference survey data, applying methods to determine how users weigh each attribute and using data to predict and map out what consumers like and dislike about a product
+Which involves analyzing user preference survey data, applying methods to determine how users weigh each attribute and using data to predict and map out what consumers like and dislike about a product.
+Checkout the [Project](https://github.com/nitinjosephrepo/Conjoint-Analysis-to-uncover-consumer-preferences)

 **3. E-commerce Market Basket Analysis to make a product recommendation & calculate CLV** (*Customer Lifetime Value*)

 + Utilize two popular algorithms to create product recommendations and perform market basket analysis.
 I use collaborative filtering and a priori algorithm and implement both to generate product recommendations using first-party sales data.

 + Perform RFM (Recency, Frequency & Monetary Value) analysis and calculate CLV using BG|NBD Model.
+Checkout the [Project](https://github.com/nitinjosephrepo/Estimating-Customer-Lifetime-Value-BG-NBD-Model/blob/main/Calculating-CLV-Using-BG%20NBD-model%20.ipynb)

 + Use unsupervised ML methods to segment customers into groups and find their key characteristics as it relates to business.
-This can then be used downstream in business and marketing process to better serve customers and improve outcomes for business and customers alike
+This can then be used downstream in business and marketing process to better serve customers and improve outcomes for business and customers alike.
+Checkout the [Project](https://github.com/nitinjosephrepo/Data-Driven-Customer-Segementation/blob/main/E-Com%20Customer%20Segmentation%20via%20k-Means%20Clustering.ipynb)

 **4. Boost Campaign Conversion Rate with Decision Tree**

 Leverage Decision tree to improve to identify a subset of users with a higher likelihood of conversion works with digital and non-digital datasets.
+Checkout the [Project](https://github.com/nitinjosephrepo/Improving-Conversion-Rate-With-Decision-Trees)

 **5. Marketing Modeling Mix with Facebook Robyn**